omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 Future work will focus on decreasing implementation complexity of the design and minimizing contract gas usage.

-## Exit Protocol
+## Basic Mechanism

-In this section, we specify the MoreVP exit protocol and give an intuitive argument toward its correctness.
+In this section, we specify the basic MoreVP exit mechanism and give an intuitive argument toward its correctness.
 A formal treatment of the protocol is presented in the appendix.